Macro Recipes

 ENDIF

-For more information on the Named Group macro commands, see the of the Automation/Customization - MCL Reference - Macro Commands reference.
+For more information on the Named Group macro commands, see the Automation/Customization - MCL Reference - Macro Commands reference.

-Some macros require the active group to be of a specific type of element.
+Some macros require the active group to be of a specific element type.
 To verify this, you will need to walk through the group and check each element's type.

 Example: